aalfons/robustHD/inst/doc/paper/paper.md

 As the *Top Gear* data set contains several categorical variables, robust groupwise least angle regression is used.
-Through the formula interface, function `rgrplars()` by default takes each categorical variable (`factor`) as a group of dummy variables whereas all remaining variables are taken individually.
+Through the formula interface, function `rgrplars()` by default takes each categorical variable (`factor`) as a group of dummy variables while all remaining variables are taken individually.
 However, the group assignment can be defined by the user through argument `assign`.
 The maximum number of candidate predictor groups to be sequenced is determined by argument `sMax`.
 Furthermore, with